-The process requires a precision U shaped adapter, which can be made from steel or stainless steel, which gets fused on the flanges.
-The fixing of the GRP web is achieved by a continuous mechanical crimping process, which squeezes the steel against the web.
+The process requires a precision U-shaped adapter, which can be made from steel or stainless steel, and is laser welded on the flanges.
+The fixing of the polyamide web is achieved by a continuous mechanical crimping process, which squeezes the steel against the web.
 The result is a strong frictional joint.
 The thickness and the width of the flanges can be defined according to the technical requirement.

 The GRP webs have a standard thickness of 3, 4 or 6 mm but the height can be chosen freely.
 The manufacturing process for these “hybrid profiles” is very flexible and allows to produce small batches with 500 kg only.
 For bigger projects there is the possibility to customize the GRP profiles by pultruding undercuts or dovetails in to the web to accommodate special fittings like gaskets or seals.